 Bathing water designation for local swim spots?

 On 7 February 2020 the Environment Agency told The Guardian that they welcomed river users applying for Bathing Water Quality status for swim spots.
 Imogen Radford from the OSS Inland Access Group provides a briefing for swimmers on the pros and cons and practicalities

 At first sight the call for swimmers to seek Bathing Water Quality designation seems like a no brainer.
 It would be hard to find a swimmer who wouldn’t answer “Yes” to the question “Do you want to swim in clean water?”
 Some local groups concerned about their rivers are already doing or considering this – Warleigh Weir Project, End Sewage Pollution Oxford, and Ilkley Clean River Group have done so already – but there are pros and cons, pragmatic and philosophical, to consider before setting up a local campaign.

 THE SITUATION NOW

-Only one river in the UK is designated under the bathing water directive, unlike hundreds of coastal spots and a few lakes.
+Only two rivers in the UK are currently designated under the bathing water directive, unlike hundreds of coastal spots and a few lakes.
 This legislation has done a lot to clean up beaches.
 If a place is designated it must be regularly monitored over the summer, with reports and warnings if the water contains levels of bacteria so high as to make bathing unsafe.